taylorlightbourne/post-vid/README.md

 * The mobile responsiveness is working smoothly.
 My favorite feature is the hamburger menu being able to open and close on screens smaller than 960px.
 * I was able to use the css from the cards on the home page, to the fetched Ticketmaster data and to the favorites page.
+* Once the user adds an event to favs, the "add to favs" button will change to "delete from favs" to prevent multiple of the same event in the favorites cart.
 ---

 ### Future Additions: